MMagg-dev/Game-Checklist-for-AC-Odyssey/Legal/English/Privacy Policy English.md

 ### Information Collection and Use
 For a better experience, while using the service, you may be required to provide certain personally identifiable information.
 This information will be retained on your device and is not collected by me in any way.
-The application uses third party services that may collect information used to identify you.
+The application uses third-party services that may collect information used to identify you.
 Links of privacy policies of third party service providers used by the application are as follows –
 *	[Google Play Services](https://policies.google.com/privacy)
 *	[AdMob](https://support.google.com/admob/answer/6128543?hl=en)
 *	[Firebase Analytics](https://firebase.google.com/policies/analytics)

-The following third party service provider may collect information and identify you in versions 2.0.0 and above of the application -
+The following third-party service provider may collect information and identify you in versions 2.0.0 and above of the application -
 * [Firebase Crashlytics](https://firebase.google.com/terms/crashlytics)

-The following third party service provider may collect information and identify you in versions 3.0.0 and above of the application -
+The following third-party service provider may collect information and identify you in versions 3.0.0 and above of the application -
 * [AdColony](https://www.adcolony.com/privacy-policy/)
 * [Facebook](https://www.facebook.com/about/privacy/update/printable)
 * [MoPub](https://www.mopub.com/en/legal/privacy)
 * [Vungle](https://vungle.com/privacy/)

 ### Log Data
 Whenever the application is used, in case of an error, the app collects data and information (through third party service providers) called log data on your device.
-The log data may include information such as your device’s Internet Protocol (“IP”) address, device name, operating system version, application configuration when using the service, time and data of your use of the service, and other statistics.
+The log data may include information such as your device’s Internet Protocol (“IP”) address, device name, operating system version, application configuration when using the service, time and date of your use of the service, and other statistics.

 ### Cookies
 Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
 These are sent to your browser from the websites that you visit and are stored on your device's internal memory.
 This service does not use “cookies” explicitly.
-However, the service uses third party code and libraries which may use “cookies” to collect information and improve their services.
+However, the service uses third-party code and libraries which may use “cookies” to collect information and improve their services.
 You have an option to either accept or refuse these cookies and know when a cookie is being sent to your device.
 If you choose to refuse our cookies, you may not be able to use some portions of this service.

 ### Service Providers
-I may employ third party companies and individuals due to the following reasons:
+I may employ third-party companies and individuals due to the following reasons:
 *	To facilitate this service
 *	To provide service on our behalf
 *	To perform application-related services, or